Install¶

 In a new terminal.

-Make sure you are in the project folder (my-site
+Make sure you are in the project folder (my-site) then run:

 pipenv run celery -A invenio_app.celery worker -l INFO